Lucie Krell

 Acknowledgment of paternity

-The father must officially acknowledge the fatherhood so that he is legally recognized as the father.
+The father must officially acknowledge paternity in order to be legally recognized as the father.
 This can be done at the registry office, youth welfare office, or notary.

 Custody Declaration